CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/Onboard-Windows-Servers-to-Azure-Arc.md

 ## Task 1: Onboard On-prem servers to Azure Arc-enabled server

-In this exercise, you will deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure, to ensure that it can be managed through Azure Arc-enabled servers.
+In this task, you will deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure, to ensure that it can be managed through Azure Arc-enabled servers.

 1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with the Azure credentials below.